factmaven/specify-image-dimensions/readme.txt

 === Specify Image Dimensions ===
 Contributors: factmaven, ethanosullivan, nateallen
-Tags: specify image dimensions, image, img, dimensions, width, height Requires at least: 4.5
+Tags: specify image dimensions, image, img, dimensions, width, height, gtmetrix, yslow, pagespeed, page speed, optimization, performance
+Requires at least: 1.5.1
 Tested up to: 4.6
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Automatically specify image dimensions that are missing width and/or height attributes.
-Helps with website speed tools.
+Helps with website speed tools such as <a href="https://gtmetrix.com">GTmetrix</a>.

 == Description ==
 A simple and lightweight plugin that scans your website and automatically sets the appropriate image dimensions that are missing a `width` and/or `height` attributes in your `<img>` tags.